celinatala-1/AMAzing_Project/README.md

 For instructions on how to run the maze, see the README.md file in the amstartup directory.

-Unfortunately my school has closed the server connection, so I am unable to run the  program anymore.
+Unfortunately my school has closed the server connection, so I am unable to run the program to get example outputs.

+### Code
+The `AMStartup.c` file will first establish a connection to the server, and if successful the server will return the dimensions of the maze we are to solve.
+Since we are only writing the client side of things, we actually don't know what the maze looks like (we are essentially blind).
+Thus, to solve the maze, we utilized the right-hand rule where all avatars will follow the wall on their right side.
+Additionally, since we have multiple avatars in our program, meaning that avatars can simultaneously attempt to move, we also have to utilize multithreading.
+So we create a thread of avatars to deal with this issue.